hashicorp/consul-k8s/.github/ISSUE_TEMPLATE/question.md

 Please provide as many details as you can, including but not limited to
 - Helm command you're running
+- consul-k8s-control-plane command you're running
-- Any values you've configured
+- Any helm values you've configured
 - Your current understanding, and what you're trying to figure out

 More details will help us answer questions more accurately and with less delay :)